stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-tom-kha-soup.md

 ## Creamy, Bright, and Aromatic

-Tom Kha is not just coconut chicken soup; the aromatics do the real work.
-Lemongrass, galangal, and lime leaves perfume the broth before the coconut milk goes in.
+Tom Kha works because it is rich and bright at the same time.
+Coconut milk gives the soup body, while lime, fish sauce, lemongrass, galangal, and lime leaves keep it sharp and fragrant.

+## Tips and Variations

+- Simmer the aromatics long enough to perfume the broth, then strain if you want a smoother soup.
+- Add chicken, shrimp, mushrooms, tofu, tomatoes, or extra vegetables.
-Add lime juice off the heat so it stays bright.
-Boiling the soup hard after the coconut milk is added can dull the flavor and roughen the texture.
+- Finish with lime juice off the heat so it stays fresh.

-## Serving Ideas

-Serve as a starter or with jasmine rice for a light meal.
-It pairs well with Thai fried rice, fresh rolls, satay, or a crisp cucumber salad.
+- Serve with jasmine rice or Thai fresh rolls.

-## Variations

-Use shrimp instead of chicken, adding it near the end so it does not overcook.
-For a vegetarian version, use vegetable stock, tofu, extra mushrooms, and soy sauce instead of fish sauce.

-## Make-Ahead Tips

-The infused broth can be made ahead.
-Add coconut milk, chicken, mushrooms, and lime closer to serving for the freshest flavor.
+- Reheat gently so the coconut milk does not separate.